ktrieu/new-website/blog/tax-guide.md

 ### Lines 1a through 1z

 This is real Tax Hours now.
 Box 1a should be the number in box 1 on your W-2 (the American equivalent of the T4).
 Check your HR platform/email if you don't have one.
 The instructions warn you that this should be income _effectively connected with a US trade or business_.
-Any income that is wages from an American business counts.
+Any salary from an American business counts, but see below for a more detailed explanation.

 You can ignore the rest of the boxes unless you made less than US$10,000 for the entire year.
 In that case, check line 1k in the section below.

-::: details Are you sure I can ignore them?
+::: details I want to know more about Line 1
+First, let's figure out what exactly income _effectively connected with a US trade or business_ is.
+[Publication 519](https://www.irs.gov/publications/p519#en_US_2022_publink1000222326) seems to be the main source on this, and it says

+> Personal service income you receive in a tax year in which you are engaged in a U.S. trade or business is effectively connected with a U.S. trade or business...
+Personal service income includes wages, salaries...

+So yeah, looks like wages from US businesses are certainly covered.
+We are kind of overthinking this, I will admit, but it's good (and fun!) to make sure of these things.

-The [1040 instructions](https://www.irs.gov/instructions/i1040gi#en_US_2022_publink24811vd0e4597) run through the rest of them.
+The [1040 instructions](https://www.irs.gov/instructions/i1040gi#en_US_2022_publink24811vd0e4597) run through most of the boxes I said to ignore.
 Let's go through them:

 _Line 1b (Household Employee Wages Not Reported on Form(s) W-2)_